uptonking/note4yaoo/lib-editor-vscode-examples.md

     - Provision remote development environments via Terraform
   - [Difference to OpenVSCode Server _202109](https://github.com/coder/code-server/discussions/4267)
     - code-server isn't a Docker image, although Docker images for code-server exist.
-    - Vanilla Code Server is actually an optimised server, but Code Web Server isn't.
-    - Moreover, I'd prefer code-server since Gitpod's VS Code Web Server doesn't allow me to use `sudo` command
+    - I'd prefer code-server since Gitpod's VS Code Web Server doesn't allow me to use `sudo` command
     - since code-server is used on Coder(dev workspaces) but I don't think code-server will be dead.
 I think for collaborating with multiple people simultaneously, Open VS Code is best but for individuals, code-server is recommended since it has protection.
     - ~~One little known gotcha is that OpenVSCode does not let you pre-install extensions in a non-interactive mode (e.g. during docker build to ship after security scanning for use on air-gapped servers)~~.
 This does not appear to be the case anymore.
   - Here is my summary of differences:
-    - code-server support auth (protect the editor with password) while OpenVSCode doesn't
+    - 🔒 code-server support auth (protect the editor with password) while OpenVSCode doesn't
     - OpenVSCode installs extensions from open-vsx, while code-server is in the process of switching to open-vsx
     - TAB is working in the code-server's terminal.
 Doesn't work in the OpenVSCode.
 This difference may seem small, but significant to my day-to-day use
     - I figured how code-server handles user account in Docker, but haven't figure out yet how OpenVSCode does it in the Docker